ashepherd/p419dcatservices/README.md

 ### Wikidata API types

-Note inn the above CreativeWork example, we specify the *type* of WebAPI by using the [schema:additionalType](https://schema.org/additionalType) field.
+In the above CreativeWork example, we specify the *type* of WebAPI by using the [schema:additionalType](https://schema.org/additionalType) field.
+One consideration for the types of WebAPIs is the version of the API that is being described.

 * SPARQL endpoint - http://www.wikidata.org/entity/Q26261192
 * CSW - http://www.wikidata.org/entity/Q661823